 Two Jack Lake

 Waterton Lakes Provincial park offers some amazing scenery and wildlife viewing opportunities.
 Grizzly bears are even often spotted near the far end of the lake.
 Cameron lake is a smaller and generally calmer lake than others in the area making it excellent for paddle boarding.
 Just be sure to check the weather before heading out as it is known for receiving the highest average annual precipitation levels in Alberta.
-Catching this lake on a nice day is surely one you won’t soon forget.
+Catching this lake on a nice day is surely an experience you won’t soon forget.

 Peyto is another one of our namesake boards and is certainly a favorite.
 Situated alongside the icefields parkway, it fits right in with the incredible scenery encountered all along the drive and is certainly a highlight.
 From the viewpoint high above the lake you can get a great view of the lake and its stunning colour.
 The beauty of Peyto is undeniably up there with the most popular lakes in the rockies but is nowhere near as crowded.
 If you’re amongst the few who choses to make the short trek to the shoreline, you will likely be rewarded with the picturesque lake all to yourself.